advanced-security/ghas-api-python-scripts/README.md

 ## Usage

+The date in `--since` can be specified as `YYYY-MM-DD` or as `Nd` where `N` is the number of days ago.
+Full ISO formats are also supported.
+If a timezone is not specified, the date is assumed to be in UTC (`Z` timezone).

 ```text
 usage: list_secret_scanning_alerts.py [-h] [--scope {ent,org,repo}] [--bypassed] [--state {open,resolved}] [--no-include-secret] [--since SINCE] [--json] [--quote-all] [--hostname HOSTNAME] [--debug] name